Georgie Ndirangu – Travel, Fashion, and Business

 My friends and I always loved to dress a certain way, basically being a step or two ahead of current ‘trends’ or the ‘trendiest’.

-In Nairobi the demand of supply of models, creative directors, and photographers wasn’t as big as it is now and we were albeit lucky enough to spearhead such initiatives.
+In Nairobi, the demand for the supply of models, creative directors, and photographers wasn’t as big as it is now and we were albeit lucky enough to spearhead such initiatives.

 Tell us about your journey from being 2DIE4 Fashion founder to CNBC Presenter and Producer.